 Even taking 3D and IMAX surcharges into account, The Avengers would still remain quite a bit ahead of the (inflation-adjusted) 2D, modestly IMAX'ed (94 screens on the first weekend) The Dark Knight.

-Additionally, The Avengers passed the $300m milestone at the domestic box office on Saturday — its ninth day out, thus officially surpassing The Dark Knight’s current ten-day record for reaching $300m in the US/Canada.
-Never mind the fact that movie inflation plays a key role here: The Dark Knight’s inflation-adjusted take on Day 9 would be approx. $316m.
-And if 3D surcharges are taken into account, The Dark Knight quite likely sold more tickets: the aforementioned inflation-adjusted $316 million vs. The Avengers‘ 3D-surcharge-deducted $299m* on Day 9.
+Additionally, The Avengers passed the $300 million milestone at the domestic box office on Saturday – its ninth day out, thus officially surpassing The Dark Knight's current ten-day record for reaching $300 million in the U.S. and Canada.
+Never mind the fact that movie inflation plays a key role here: The Dark Knight's inflation-adjusted take on Day 9 would be approx. $316 million.
+And if 3D surcharges are taken into account, The Dark Knight quite likely sold more tickets: the aforementioned inflation-adjusted $316 million vs. The Avengers' 3D-surcharge-deducted $299m* on Day 9.

 The Avengers Box Office: $1 Billion Worldwide?